SajinXD/Project-Landing-Page/README.md

 I got idea why in execrise we used links and list in header part.

 Things has been more clear whenever i use the same terms that i learned in execrise.

+The problems that i faced while doing this project was solve through previous execrises and went back and forth alot as well.